jordaniza/ve-explainer/README.md

 The important point here is that we have all the information to build the _global_ curve if we adjust it when setting every _user_ curve.

-You should now be asking: what about that last part?
+There is one final piece missing though: don't we need to **remove** a user's voting power once they've hit zero?

-The final 2 years after User A's stake unlocks changes the shape of the curve, and this doesn't appear to be stored anywhere in `slope` or `bias`.
+Specifically, in the final 2 years after User A's stake unlocks, we expect to remove their voting power from the total voting power curve.
+Unfortunately, this doesn't appear to be stored anywhere in `slope` or `bias`.

 This is entirely correct, and constitutes one of the more tricky parts of building out a global supply - how do we "schedule" changes to the slope _in the future_.